-We evaluated the appropriateness of the forecasted cash flows, annual customer attrition rate, royalty rate and migration rate assumptions by considering past performance, industry data and publicly available market data for comparable entities.
+We evaluated the forecasted cash flows for each business combination by considering past performance, industry data and publicly available market data for comparable entities.

-We involved valuations professionals with specialized skills and knowledge, who assisted in assessing the discount rates embedded in the valuation model by comparing the transaction internal rate of return ("IRR"), weighted-average return on assets and the perceived risk inherent in each intangible asset relative to the risk of the overall Entity.
-We assessed the IRR and compared it to an independently calculated weighted-average cost of capital based on market inputs.
+We involved valuations professionals with specialized skills and knowledge, who assisted in assessing the discount rates embedded in the valuation models by comparing the transaction internal rate of return ("IRR"), weighted-average return on assets and the perceived risk inherent in each intangible asset relative to the risk of the overall Entity.
+We assessed the IRR for each business combination and compared it to an independently calculated weighted-average cost of capital based on market inputs.